0delay/BasewarsConfig/README.md

 #### Chat commands

 Players can type this commands into their chat to execute it.
+> *The most common commands can be accessed by pressing 'C' to open the quickmenu.*

 |     Description             |    Command    |
 | --------------------------- | ------------- |